Bush launches drive to boost military morale, starting with pay hike

-On Wednesday, he will be in Charleston, West Virginia, focusing on the role of reservists.
-Thursday, he heads to the State Department to highlight his commitment to pursue what he calls a "clear, consistent and decisive foreign policy."
+He heads to the State Department on Thursday to highlight his commitment to pursue what he calls a "clear, consistent and decisive foreign policy."

 The president rounds out the week with the first international trip of his presidency, a one-day visit to Mexico to meet with President Vicente Fox.

-CNN's Ian Christopher McCaleb contributed to this report.
+CNN's Kelly Wallace and Ian Christopher McCaleb contributed to this report.

 Bill Schneider: The Bush Agenda

 U.S. terror task force to nearly double in size